“All my life i was in fear and terror of eternal torment…

 This web site has set me free.”

-I also hope you will keep coming back to see what new posts, articles, and links have been added.
-If you have recommendations, please let me know (except, please, no conventional religious claims or quotes from scripture, as those are already in abundant supply, and no rants or abusiveness, which are also in overabundance elsewhere).
+I hope you will keep coming back to see whatever may be new.
+If you have recommendations, please let me know (except, please, to repeat: no conventional religious claims or quotes from scripture, as those are already in abundant supply elsewhere, and no rants or abusiveness, which are also in overabundance).

 You are very welcome here.